 Staircase Rapids Nature Loop Trail Four Stream to North Fork is a 2.1 mile heavily trafficked loop trail located near Lilliwaup, WA that features a lake and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.

 Short loop trail through forests and along a stream at the Staircase ranger station on Lake Cushman.
+Note: National Park Pass or entry fee of $25 per car required.

 Great short hike with kids.
 The Olympics are always awesome to explore.